 • Rotary SELECT Knob - This knob allows you to quickly scroll through and select various menu items and settings after pressing a menu pushbutton.
-This knob also is used to "save" a setting once it is displayed on the LCD screen.
+This knob is also used to "save" a setting once it is displayed on the LCD screen and will refresh the LCD display by holding this knob down for 10 seconds.